dawsons-creek/fx-spec/docs/troubleshooting.md

 # Troubleshooting

-Common issues and solutions when using FxSpec.
+Common issues and solutions when using FX.Spec.

 ---